huanlui/gcalsync/README.md

 # Possible improvements

-- Allow bi-directial synchronisation.
+- Allow bi-directional synchronisation.
 Not very far away.
-- Publish a command to avoid cloning the repo.
+- Publish a command to avoid having to clone the repo.
 See [this link](https://towardsdatascience.com/how-to-build-and-publish-command-line-applications-with-python-96065049abc1).